mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 I like to query this data by the year the company was founded.
 So I will add that *Index* in the *Create Index* tab.
 The *UI* prompts me to give this *Index* a name, which is handy, because with a good name, I'll know exactly what this *Index* does.
 I start typing the field name and suggestions immediately appear.
 So I don't have to worry about spelling or remembering much.

 Then, I can choose the order of indexing, ascending or decending.
 And I'm done with creating a *simple, single-field index*.
 There are other *options* below, though.
 I can add another field, if I want a *compound index*.
 And I can choose how this *Index* will be built.
+To laern more about these *options and indexes* in general, take our *Performance course*.

+Now we can take a look at the *Explain Plan* tab.
+This tab is used to explain how the data that you're looking for was found and retrieved from the database.
+Let's see what that means.
+I'm going to look for all companies that were founded after the year 2010.